FelipeGCx/StickerFastWA/README.md

 - python version: Python 3.10.4
 - built on the OS: Linux Ubuntu

-# ⚠ Currently not working

 *If you liked this project give me a star*

+# ⚠ Currently have problems with GUI, you can use the tests to create your packs

 # ℹ️ Notes
 - Currently the wemoji packs are invalid (I'm work to fix it)